pytorch/PiPPy/README.md

 """
 ```

 So what's going on here?
-First, `Pipe.from_tracing` uses a PyTorch tracer to turn our model into a directed acyclic graph (DAG) representation.
+First, `Pipe.from_tracing` turns our model into a directed acyclic graph (DAG) by tracing the model.
 Then, it groups together the operations and parameters into _pipeline stages_.
 Stages are represented as `submod_N` submodules, where `N` is a natural number.

 We used `annotate_split_points` to specify that the code should be split and the end of `layer0` and `layer1`.
 Our code has thus been split into _three_ pipeline stages.
 PiPPy also provides `SplitPoint.BEGINNING` if a user wants to split before certain annotation point.